syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Text-Callout-Annotation.md

 ## Setting the opacity of the free text callout annotation

 The opacity of the free text callout annotation can be customized either at the time of inclusion or after the inclusion.
-The following code shows how to set opacity value of the free text callout annotation at the time of inclusion.
-The customization of opacity after inclusion is explained in the later part.
+The following code shows how to set the opacity value of the free text callout annotation at the time of inclusion.
+The customization of opacity after inclusion is explained later part in this guide.

 {% tabs %}
 {% highlight C# %}